Bad bill alert! Don’t shift local bicycling, walking and Safe Routes to School funding to recreational uses

 Three Weeks In: Impacts of the New Administration’s Actions on Safe Routes

 A lot has happened in Washington in the past three weeks.
 We at the Safe Routes Partnership are gathering intel and as things become clearer, we will continue to advocate for funding and policies that support walking, biking and Safe Routes while centering the people within this movement.
+In the meantime, while things are in flux, we wanted to pass along information about how the current state of affairs may impact our issues, plus some actions you can take now.

 New Year, New Federal Landscape